mgrigoriev8109/knights-travails/README.md

+# Knight's Travails

-This project is the Knight's Travails, in which I created a method that finds the shortest path on a chess board for a knight to travel from one point to another.
+Knight's Travails is a program which finds the shortest path on a chess board for a knight to travel from one point to another.

+## How to play

+Clone the repository locally, and run `knight.rb` to see the shortest possible path between the coordinates `[7,7]` and `[0,0]`.
+Alternatively open up the file and modify knight_moves to see the program work for any set of coordinates.

+## Features

-This was done using an implementation of the Breadth First Search algorithm, which I used to create a queue and recursively check a created Graph of Nodes.
+- The Breadth First Search algorithm was implemented to create a queue.
+- Algorithm recursively searches through a Graph of Vertices using a queue

+## Known Bugs

+- None

+## Reflections

 This project required a lot of debugging, and some modifications in my overall approach since initially I ran a Depth First Search that ran either a single recursion, or infinitely.

-There are a lot of things that I would like to come back and change in the future - namely the use of an instance variable to store the shortest path, but I've accomplished the goal I set out and will be continuing on to learning Test Driven Development to revisit this project at a later date.

 The knight.rb and node.rb files contain the main functionality for the Knight's Travails, whereas the gameboard.rb file was mostly a brainstorming attempt in preperation for creating a functional Chess project in the future.